FelipeBB/microasync/README.md

 ### filter(arr, function, [callback])

 Returns a new array of all valid elements in `arr`.
-The results in array will be in the same order as the original.
+The response in array will be in the same order as the original.

 __Arguments__